MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Telemetry.md

 PowerShell sends the following information during the session:

 - The count of calls to the `PowerShell.Create()` API
-- The names and versions of Microsoft-owned modules loaded
+- The names and versions of Microsoft-owned modules imported
 - The names of enabled experimental features
 - The count of remote session open operations

-This information is sent periodically during the lifetime of the session.
-This information is sent regardless of the host application.
+PowerShell sends this information periodically during the lifetime of the session for all host applications.

 To opt-out of this telemetry, set the environment variable `$env:POWERSHELL_TELEMETRY_OPTOUT` to `true`, `yes`, or `1`.